 The Master of Science in Design (MSD) with a concentration in Advanced Architectural Design (AAD) is a post-professional degree launched in academic year 2016-2017.

-The purpose of the MSD Advanced Architecture Design program is four-fold.
+The purpose of the MSD Advanced Architectural Design program is four-fold.
 First, to prepare students for high level design research in the profession or academy in contemporary issues that affect the architecture discipline.
 Second, to develop skills in emerging design and cross-disciplinary tools, including generative parametric software and 3-D prototyping; second, to critically engage theoretical dimensions of the contemporary architectural discourse around these techniques and their potential for cross-disciplinary collaborations; and third, to integrate advanced digital modeling techniques into a design methodology that has direct bearing on production, fabrication and construction processes.
 Such digital techniques incorporate real-time feedback that enhances the decision-making process of designers and cross-disciplinary teams.

 ARCH 703 MSD-AAD Design Studio (2 cu)